-Fourth, the CWA restricts SRF assistance to municipal, intermunicipal, interstate, and state agencies, thus barring private utilities from the program.
+Fourth, the CWA restricts most SRF assistance to municipal, intermunicipal, interstate, and state agencies, thus generally barring private utilities from the program.
 Some in the private sector contend that this restriction provides an advantage to publicly owned utilities.
-Several legislative proposals to allow clean water SRFs to assist non-public entities have been considered, but none has been enacted.
 Modifying the CWA in that manner would conform the clean water program to its counterpart in the Safe Drinking Water Act.
 However, critics of providing federal assistance to private utilities contend that the credit subsidies have the potential of offering windfalls to those companies.
+Bills to allow clean water SRFs to assist nonpublic entities have been proposed.
+In 2014, Congress enacted amendments to the SRF provisions of the CWA to allow privately owned projects to be eligible for SRF assistance for certain types of projects, but not all (Section 5003 of P.L.
+113-121).